LAWS & ANNOUNCEMENTS

 Employment Contracts

-May 7: Newly tabled legislation that will likely pass, Bill C-31, amends the Canada Labour Code to ban federally regulated employers from adding a non-compete clause to an employment contract, with limited exceptions.
-It would also be illegal to reject a job applicant or take reprisals against a current employee for objecting to such a clause, which the Bill defines as “a term or condition of employment, or a clause in an agreement, that prohibits an employee from engaging in any business, work, occupation or trade, profession, project, or other activity that is in competition with the employer’s federal work, undertaking or business after the employee ceases to be employed.”
+Jun 3: Second Reading for Bill C-31 banning federally regulated employers from adding a non-compete clause to an employment contract, with limited exceptions.
+It would also be illegal to reject a job applicant or take reprisals against a current employee for objecting to such a clause, which the Bill defines as “a term or condition of employment, or a clause in an agreement, that prohibits an employee from engaging in any business, work, occupation or trade, profession, project or other activity that is in competition with the employer’s federal work, undertaking, or business after the employee ceases to be employed.”

 Action Point: Find out why you should use non-solicitation instead of non-compete clauses to protect your company.